-All students are required to take an Arabic placement test before enrolling in courses.
+All students - including incoming transfers - are required to take an Arabic placement test before enrolling in courses.
 The placement test is designed to determine if a student should follow the Non-native or the Heritage track.
 It will also determine at what level of instruction a student will begin his/her studies.*

 *Students with no previous experience in Arabic should simply preregister for an introductory course after a short meeting with an Arabic instructor.
 After the meeting, they may register for ARAB-011 Intensive First Level Modern Standard Arabic I.

 The proctored Arabic placement exam is administered on campus during New Student Orientation.

 In order to take the language placement exam, you must enroll on Moodle.

 - Go to Georgetown University’s Blackboard login page at campus.georgetown.edu

 - Log in using your NetID and NetID password.

 Note: If you need help with your NetID, contact the GU-Q IT Help Desk.

 - Click on the exam called "Arabic Language Placement Exam".